shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 >> 12/05/20: Add app [Checklist](https://docs.shopware.com/en/plugin-standard-for-community-store#checklist-for-plugin-testing) for your Quality assurance.
 >> 22/04/20: SW6: [Menu entries in the main menu of the administration are not allowed anymore](https://docs.shopware.com/en/account-en/manufacturer-area/quality-guidelines-for-extensions-in-the-community-store#menu-entries-in-the-main-menu-not-allowed) because of the look and feel.

-## Checklist for app testing

-Be sure to use the most recent testing checklist from Shopware and not from any other provider.
-Please pay attention to every single point in this guide, as this will be reviewed by us in order to release your app.

-### The way we test apps based on the plugin system
+## The way we test apps based on the plugin system

 It is always a good idea to review the process of how we conduct tests prior to submitting your app for review.
 This ensures the quickest way for your app to be published.